 Each of these endoscopes has its own costs and benefits.
 To begin with, the DEPSTECH WiFi Endoscope has the highest resolution.
 It also sports a full array of tools, along with an extra-long cable.
 If you need to scope out a long run, it’s an excellent choice.
 On the other hand, a very long cable might be too bulky for some individuals.

-The Oiiwak Dual-Lens Endoscope sports the best manual controls.
+The KZYEE Dual-Lens Endoscope sports the best manual controls.
 You get big, beefy buttons that are easy to operate.
 You also get the unique dual-lens design.
-If you want a very wide field of view, it’s tough to beat this one.
-Then again, the resolution is lower than the others.
+If you want a very wide field of view, it’s tough to beat this one, especially for the price.